Norway ski holidays

 Ski Areas in Norway

 Many people are under the assumption that Norway is only really suitable for cross country skiing with indeed some of the best terrain and facilities around.
-However Norwegian ski resorts also play host to some very impressive downhill pistes and snowboard parks, all of which are ideally suited to beginners and intermediates with even some opportunities for more accomplished skiers.
+However Norwegian ski resorts also play host to some very impressive downhill pistes and snow parks, all of which are ideally suited to beginners and intermediates with even some opportunities for more accomplished skiers.

 With so many excellent ski options in the country, it is vital that travellers do their research carefully and select the resort that is most suitable for their own needs.
 Trysil and Hemesdal are ideal for beginners and families alike, while cross-country enthusiasts will feel at home in Beitostolen.